Family and Consumer Sciences Education and Studies (FCEDS)

 Repeatable.

-Laboratory experience in foods, hospitality management, culinary, prostart, textiles, fashion design, housing, and human development related to family and consumer sciences courses taught at the secondary level.
-Planning, implementing, managing, and assessing laboratory lessons in family and consumer sciences.
+Clinical Experience Level II in culinary, fashion design, housing, and/or human development courses related to Family & Consumer Sciences at the secondary level.
 Includes 24 hours practicum: unsupervised.
 1/2 day of time needed in schedule.
+Offered on a satisfactory-fail basis only.
 Offered on a satisfactory-fail basis only.
 (Typically Offered: Fall, Spring)

 Credits: 3.
 Contact Hours: Lecture 3.

-Development of curriculum and assessment tools for family and consumer sciences programs in school settings.
-Focus on accommodating exceptional learners and alignment of teaching standards for classroom assessment.
+Development of curriculum and assessment tools for secondary Family and Consumer Sciences programs.
+Application of Laboratory and Classroom management strategies.
+Focus on accommodating exceptional learners and aligning teaching standards for classroom assessment.
 Includes 12 hours of Career and Technical Student Organization Competitive Event Assessment at the state/national level.
 (Typically Offered: Spring)

 Credits: 3-8.
 Repeatable.